guibranco/github-infisical-secrets-check-action/README.md

 ## Usage

-The following example workflow step will scan for secrets leak, add a comment to the pull request and output the quantity of secrets leaked.
+The following workflow step will scan for secret leaks in your repository.

 ```yml